openmm/openmm-plumed/README.md

 6. Set CMAKE_INSTALL_PREFIX to the directory where the plugin should be installed.
 Usually, this will be the same as OPENMM_DIR, so the plugin will be added to your OpenMM installation.

-7. If you plan to build the OpenCL platform, make sure that OPENCL_INCLUDE_DIR and OPENCL_LIBRARY are set correctly, and that PLUMED_BUILD_OPENCL_LIB is selected.

-8. If you plan to build the CUDA platform, make sure that CUDA_TOOLKIT_ROOT_DIR is set correctly and that PLUMED_BUILD_CUDA_LIB is selected.

-9. Press "Configure" again if necessary, then press "Generate".
+7. Press "Configure" again if necessary, then press "Generate".

-10. Use the build system you selected to build and install the plugin.
+8. Use the build system you selected to build and install the plugin.
 For example, if you selected Unix Makefiles, type `make install` to install the plugin, and `make PythonInstall` to install the Python wrapper.